-- The study team will call you to set up your in-lab appointment. - You'll complete a longer survey (similar to the one you completed at the beginning with additional questions about how the program is going for you).
-This should take about 45 minutes.

-- Depending on what study staff tells you is our procedure at the time, you'll go to whatever LabCorp lab location is most convenient for you.
-You will get a fasting blood draw.
+- You'll complete a longer survey (similar to the one you'll complete at the beginning with additional questions about how the program is going for you).
+This should take about 45 minutes. - You'll go to whatever Labcorp lab location is most convenient for you to get a fasting blood draw.
 This means you should avoid food and beverages (except for water) for 12 hours before you get your blood drawn.
-Approximately 2 tsp will be drawn.
-Your blood draw should take about 15 minutes. - We may mail you a blood test kit for you to complete at home.
+Approximately 3 tsp will be drawn.
+The blood draw should take approximately 15 minutes. - We may mail you a blood test kit for you to complete at home.
 Everything you need to perform and mail the tests will be included in the kit.
 You may mail your blood sample to the lab when you complete the finger prick.
-This blood test will only measure your hemoglobin A1c (HbA1c). - You'll be contacted for your 24-hour dietary recall over the phone, which should take about 20-30 minutes. - You'll attend your in-person appointment at Domino's Farms and we'll measure your: - Weight - Waist and hip measurement. - blood sugar with a CGM attached to your upper arm.
-After two weeks with the CGM, you'll remove the device and mail it back to us. - Your appointment should take less than 2 hours. - You'll weigh yourself on your home scale and submit a photo of the scale with your weight.
+This blood test will only measure your hemoglobin A1c (HbA1c). - You'll be contacted over the phone for one 24-hour dietary recalls; the phone calls will each last 20-30 minutes. - You'll attend your in-person appointment at Domino's Farms and we'll measure your: - Weight and height - Acne and hirsutism - Body composition measured (DEXA scan); the scan itself lasting about 30 minutes. - You'll take a pregnancy test at the appointment if you're of child-bearing potential and will not receive the scan if you are pregnant. - Blood sugar with a CGM attached to your upper arm.
+After two weeks with the CGM, you'll remove the device and mail it back to us in pre-paid and labeled packaging. - You will be asked to not take more than 500 mg of Vitamin C per day or more than 650 mg of aspirin per day while wearing the sensor during the study period. - Your appointment should take less than 2 hours. - You'll weigh yourself on your own scale at home.